Tando Allahyar: 1709 fort construction

 Tando Allahyar was founded in 1709 when Talpur constructed a mud and clay fort about 3 km from the present day Tando Allahyar town center.
 The fort was built to provide security for the Mir and the people of the area.
 It also functioned as a trading post.
 As the township developed around the fort, it was known as "Allahyar Jo Tando" (Allahyar's Town).
 The fort is now called "Kacho Qilo".
 Some walls decorated at the time of the Mir remain.

 British rule

 In 1906, during the British Raj, a railway station was established.
 It reflected the town's growing importance as a centre of agriculture and trade.
 The name of the town changed from "Allahyar Jo Tando" to "Tando Allahyar".
 The British Raj took the fort for its official use.

 Local Zamindars

-Tando Allahyar is well known for agriculture and there are many famous sindhi tribes and clans know for owning thousands of acres of lands like the bozdar clan, yousfanis, bachanis, talpurs, jatois, jokhios and many others.
+Tando Allahyar is well known for agriculture and there are many famous sindhi tribes and clans known for owning thousands of acres of lands like the bozdar clan, yousfanis, bachanis, talpurs, jatois, jokhios and many others.